 Our Farmers and Suppliers

-When the Market first opened in August 1985 we sold a wide selection of produce from our own farm.
-In particular apples, plums and pears that came from the third generation fruit orchard located just across the lake from the Market at the Wile Family farm.
+When the Market first opened in August 1985 we sold a wide selection of produce from our own farm - in particular apples, plums, and pears that came from the third generation fruit orchard located just across the lake from the Market at the Wile family farm.
 The goal even at that time was to buy from other farmers and offer Nova Scotia grown produce.
 Now, over the past decade the interest in 'locally' produced food has increased dramatically and people are seeking out relationships with farmers who produce food in the area.
 We are very thankful for the wide network of farmers and food artisans who supply produce and other prepared items to the Market.
-We are offering a list of our suppliers for your information.
+For your information, find below a list of our producers.
 This list does vary from season to season and we update it regularly.

 Wanda & Michael Wolters, Conquerall Mills

 The Wolters (Rumtopf Farm) are our main suppliers of fabulous greens.
 The Wolters have been organic farmers for more than 20 years and we have known them since we sold at the Bridgewater Farmer’s Market in the late 1980's.
 They deliver 2 or 3 times a week and provide mesclun mix, arugula, spinach, basil and parsley.

 Valerie & Charlie Jollimore, Laconia